The following information will provide:

 Reporting On-Line Concerns

 Things can go wrong online as well as offline.
 Your child might be upset by inappropriate content during social networking.
 By making a formal report, you could help to improve the experience for all users of that service and also help to protect other young people from worry and harm.

 Visit the Digital Parenting website at www.vodafone.com/parents for a more detailed guide to reporting online concerns, including how to send reports to Club Peguin, CBBC, Moshi Monsters, Stardoll, Twitter and Habbo Hotel.

 *** Online Safety Support for Parents and Carers ***

 There is an abundance of resources that can be accessed by parents that give advice and support on a broad range of issues related to young people (and adults) and their use of technologies.
 Some are listed below:

-Expert information to help children and young people stay safe online
+Parent Info - Expert information to help children and young people stay safe online.

-A simple way that parents can keep children safe from sexual abuse
+Talk PANTS - NSPCC - A simple way that parents can keep children safe from sexual abuse.

-A guide from Goolge to show parents how they can protect your family online.
+Google - A guide from Google to show parents how they can protect your family online.